What are edible images?

 What are the frosting sheets made from?

-Water, Cornstarch, Glutinous rice, Glucose, Sugar, Vegetable Oil, Arabic Gum, Polysorbate 60,Citric Acid, Vanilla Favoring.
+Water, Corn-starch, Glutinous rice, Glucose, Sugar, Vegetable Oil, Arabic Gum, Polysorbate 60,Citric Acid, Vanilla Flavouring.

 They are Kosher and vegan as well as gluten and dairy free.
 The edible inks are also gluten free.

 They have a slight sugary flavour but other than that they do not have much flavour at all, so never distract from the taste or flavour of the cake.

 What kind of ink do you use?

 Our edible inks are from Italy being quality inks they produce vivid colours that replicate very close to the original images colours.

 How long will the edible image store for?